Academic Authors: Muskan Panjwani, Alina Yakunina

 October November December

-16. Circle all month which have 30 days only.
+16. Circle all the months that have 30 days.

 January February March